Grow Your Art Practice with a BFA Degree

-Art + Extended Media is a studio art program where students explore all types of media.
-You’ll take risks and fail successfully, all in the name of making amazing artwork.
+Art + Extended Media is a BFA degree program in studio art where you will explore all types of media.
 You’ll become as fluent creating with a computer as you are creating with your hands.
-Our students develop authentic, original voices as they learn to redefine what’s possible in the arts, the industry and beyond.

-The Art + Extended Media BFA program emphasizes a strong studio practice.
+Our Art + Extended Media program emphasizes a strong studio practice.
 Following foundation year courses, you’ll receive a studio space.
-Sophomores, juniors, and seniors meet together in a studio seminar course where they engage in and refine their art practice.
-Our goal is that students understand who they are as artists and why they make art.
+Art majors meet together in a studio seminar course where they refine their practice.

 We believe that an art practice should be well-rounded, where students can answer conceptual challenges with many skills.
-Our students take courses from the Graphic + Media Design and Interior Design programs, making Art + Extended Media a unique BFA degree where physical and digital art-making go hand-in-hand.
+Studio art majors take courses from the Graphic + Media Design and Interior + Spatial Design programs, making Art + Extended Media a unique BFA degree program, where physical and digital creating go hand-in-hand.

-Throughout the degree program, you’ll have the opportunity to explore clay, metal and wood in our sculpture facilities.
+You’ll explore clay, metal and wood in our sculpture facilities.
 In printmaking, you’ll create works through relief, etching and screenprinting processes.
 We also maintain a black and white darkroom that students experiment with as early as their first year.
 Our drawing and painting studios offer the space and light for realizing whatever challenge you take on.
-You’ll receive a studio space following your foundation year, where you’ll exercise the techniques you’ve explored and developing the concepts that will drive your authentic voice.

-In addition, you’ll also have easy access to digital fabrication equipment like 3-D printers, a laser cutter and vacuum former.
-Large format printers, Wacom Cintiq displays, scanners and audiovisual equipment are all available through the Art + Design Technology Center.
+You’ll have access to digital fabrication equipment like 3D printers, a laser cutter and vacuum former.
+Large format printers, Wacom Cintiq displays, scanners and audiovisual equipment are available through the Art + Design Technology Center.

-Lost in Art is just one of several student groups you can join.
-Lost in Art is an extension of the Art + Extended Media program and invites all Sage students to workshops, mural painting, exhibitions and other events that celebrate the studio arts.
-You may also serve on the editorial staff or publish your work in Vernacular, a student-run art and literature publication and eagerly-anticipated annual campus tradition for more than 50 years.
+Lost in Art is one of several student groups you can join.
+Lost in Art is an extension of the Art + Extended Media program and invites all Sage students to workshops, mural painting, exhibitions and other events.
+You may also serve on the editorial staff or publish your work in Vernacular, a student-run publication and campus tradition for more than 50 years.

-Two on-campus gallery spaces provide you with the chance to develop and curate shows, experiment with installations, and exhibit your work.
+Two on-campus galleries provide you with the chance to develop and curate shows, experiment with installations, and exhibit work.

 Melinda McDaniel, MFA